LavaMoat/tss-snap/README.md

 make test       # run the tests
 ```

+If you want to see the tests execute in a browser run `make test-headed`.

 ## Docker

 For deployment or if you don't want to install the rust toolchain and are just working on the client code you can build and run a docker image: